kulibinRuslan/kulibinRuslan/README.en.md

    - Classification system for the quality of housing repairs
    - Meter detection and reading system
    - Program for recognizing and dimensioning wooden slabs
-   - A system for detecting objects in space - analogous to a Google Lens (in development)
+   - A system for detecting objects in space - analogous to a Google Lens

 3. Text generation:
-   - A chatbot for analyzing car market sales (in development)
+   - A chatbot for analyzing car market sales

 4. Speech recognition:
-   - Set of microservices for analyzing telephone conversations (in development)
+   - Set of microservices for analyzing telephone conversations